-From Grantswood to Comer School to Crestwood Park to JPK Fields (Irondale off I20) then back to Grantswood, it's really hard to believe that Bullets Soccer has entered into it's 28th year!
+From Grantswood to Comer School to Crestwood Park to JPK Fields (Irondale off I20) then back to Grantswood, it's really hard to believe that Bullets Soccer is entering it's 29th year, 25 in Irondale!
 From BSSC (B'ham Southeastern Soccer Club) Bullets to BSC (B'ham Soccer Club) Bullets to BSC (Bullets Soccer Club) to Bullets Soccer Club of Irondale, we've grown from a single U12 Premier soccer team into a program of players ages 4 to 40+, U6s thru Adults.
 Bullets players now coach their kids as Bullets players.
-For 27 years we've served the kids, the parents, and the community in and around Irondale.
+For 28 years we've served the kids, the parents, and the community in and around Irondale.
 All volunteer, all the time, motivated by a desire to make a difference in the lives of the players we come to know and love.
 We're paid by the joy of their experience, the growth of their skill, and the success of their lives.
 Don't tell us it can't be done, we've been doin' it for decades!

 |What started as an independant soccer team in the Fall of 1989 was adopted in Spring of 1991 by the Jubilee Board of Directors, giving birth to Jubilee Athletic Association.Through the years the ministry contributed leadership, energy, and finances as the club grew and moved.
 The club, youth and adult, plays in the Central Alabama Independent Soccer League (CAISL).|